-Ernst & Young Orenda Corporate Finance completed the VFM assessment for the project.
-Their assessment demonstrates projected cost savings of 13.9% by delivering the project using the AFP model versus what it would have cost to deliver the project using a traditional delivery model (see letter on page 15).
+Ernst & Young completed the VFM assessment for the project.
+Their assessment demonstrates projected cost savings of 12.7 percent by delivering the project using the AFP model versus what it would have cost to deliver the project using a traditional delivery model (see letter on page 15).

-P1 Consulting Inc. acted as the Fairness Monitor for the project.
+P1 Consulting acted as the Fairness Monitor for the project.
 They reviewed and monitored the communications, evaluations and decision-making processes associated with the project, ensuring the fairness, equity, objectivity, transparency and adequate documentation of the process.
-P1 Consulting Inc. certified that these principles were maintained throughout the procurement process (see letter on page 16).
+P1 certified that these principles were maintained throughout the procurement process (see letter on page 16).